notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 A `Queryable` struct represents data that is being selected in database query.
-Most examples you find will show a struct that directly correlates to a database table, however this doesn't mean that your `Queryable` structs *must* be coupled to map directly table.
+Most examples you find will show a struct that directly correlates to a database table, however this doesn't mean that your `Queryable` structs *must* be coupled directly to table.
 `Queryable` cares about the order of the fields returned and their types.
-This will become helpful when making query against several tables, which you will see example of as we get more in depth writing this web-app.
+This will become helpful when making query against several tables.

 Diesel supports nearly all database column types and maps them to Rust values.
-We're going to primarily be using `i32`, and `String`, but you'll see we will eventually use `&str`, and datetime types from the `chrono` crate.
+We're going to primarily be using Rust types `i32`, and `String`, but we will eventually use
+`&str`, and datetime types from the `chrono` crate in another blog post.
 Diesel supports custom types, but this requires some impls on your part.
 We will not be covering advanced cases like that in this blog series.

 One small thing to note is our `NewPost` struct is missing the `published` field.
-This is because it has a default value of `FALSE`.
+This is because it has a default value of `FALSE` (see [Part I]).
-Thinking ahead a little, we will want a feature of the app to publish posts after they are done.
+Thinking ahead, we will want a feature of the app to publish posts after they are done.
 This is one way of keeping posts in a *draft* state.

 ## Database Connection